-'Genshin Impact' developer reveals latest character Doushin Shikanoin
+'Genshin Impact' developer reveals latest character Shikanoin Heizou

 — Genshin Impact (@GenshinImpact) May 16, 2022

 MiHoYo has yet to dive into the character’s abilities, but it’s likely that it will do so the closer it gets to their release date.
-At this time, it’s unconfirmed when Doushin Shikanoin will be added to Genshin Impact, however, new characters are usually introduced alongside new updates, so it’s highly possible players will get a chance to roll for the Shikanoin when version 2.7 launches.
+At this time, it’s unconfirmed when Shikanoin Heizou will be added to Genshin Impact, however, new characters are usually introduced alongside new updates, so it’s highly possible players will get a chance to roll for the Shikanoin when version 2.7 launches.

 Back in April, miHoYo announced that it would be delaying the launch of update 2.7 due to “project progress” and the severe COVID-19 lockdowns that have been imposed in Shanghai, China.
 Later, on May 5, the developer released another update on Twitter stating that all players will receive compensation for the delay in the form of in-game currency.